 Call your doctor at once if you have:

 nosebleeds, or any bleeding that will not stop;

-shortness of breath or a light-headed feeling (like you might pass out), even with mild exertion or while lying down;
+shortness of breath even with mild exertion or while lying down;

-easy bruising, unusual bleeding, purple or red pinpoint spots under your skin;
+easy bruising, unusual bleeding, purple or red spots under your skin;

-coughing up blood or vomit that looks like coffee grounds;
+coughing up blood or vomit that looks like coffee grounds.

 Common side effects may include: